 Changing and patching an inner tube

 Repairing inner tubes is simple and can be done with little effort by any cyclist.
 Due to this simple handling, the pro-tube version is still the most widely used.
 All that cyclists need to change the inner tube is a repair kit with appropriate materials for patching and a few tyre levers to gently remove the tyre from the rim.
 Many tyre patches are self-adhesive and are stuck onto the damaged area like a sticker.
 Afterwards, the inner tube is ready for use again in no time and can be installed and inflated.
 Small holes in the tube can be repaired in this way.
-Only in the case of longer cuts and damage to the valve a new inner tube is often needed.
+Only in the case of longer cuts and damage to the valve would you need to use a new inner tube.

 This small overview shows that there are a lot of things to consider when it comes to valves and tubes.
 It is important that both components fit, not only in terms of their size, but also in terms of the bike’s area of use.
 Do you have any experience with inner tubes, or do you have any unanswered questions? – Feel free to leave your comments!